mime-types/mime-types-data/CONTRIBUTING.md

 # Contributing

-Contributions to mime-types-data is encouraged in any form: a bug report, new MIME type definitions, or additional code to help manage the MIME types.
+Contribution to mime-types-data is encouraged in any form: a bug report, new MIME type definitions, or additional code to help manage the MIME types.
 There are a few DOs and DON'Ts for contributions.